calyau/maxima/share/contrib/sarag/readme.txt

 or edit a file that takes care of loading all the files.

-Together with the files you find the file "loadSARAG.mc" that will load the files if they are in the current directory.
+Together with the files you find the file
+"sarag.mc" that will load the files if they are in the current directory.

 The file "examples.mc" contains some examples